Total Time:1 3/4 hours

 Tips & Notes

-Note: White whole-wheat flour, made from a special variety of white wheat, is light in color and flavor but has the same nutritional properties as regular whole-wheat.
-Find it in the baking or bulk section of the co-op.
+White whole wheat flour, made from a special variety of white wheat, is light in color and flavor but has the same nutritional properties as regular whole-wheat.

 100 calories, 5 g. fat, 6 mg. cholesterol, 100 mg. sodium, 14 g. carbohydrate, 2 g. fiber, 2 g. protein